Department of Ophthalmology

 Anterior Segment/Cornea (Two Months) - The PGY4 Anterior Segment/Cornea resident works at both BCM/Cullen Eye Institute, Ben Taub, and the MED VAMC evaluating complex cataract patients, complex refractive cases, and additional anterior segment pathology.
 Two months are spent on this rotation in the third year.

 VAMC (Four Months) - The PGY4 VAMC rotation is surgically focused.
 Residents spend two full days per week in the OR performing surgery and manage pre-operative and post-operative patients on the other clinic days.
 Residents on this rotation also assist in clinic, as needed, and have the opportunity to perform cases in subspecialties such as Oculoplastics and Glaucoma.
-Multifocal IOL training, LensX training, and MIGS certification are all available during the PGY4 VAMC rotations, which are completed over four months during the third year.
+Multifocal IOL training and MIGS certification are all available during the PGY4 VAMC rotations, which are completed over four months during the third year.

 Ben Taub (Four Months) - The PGY4 Ben Taub rotation is surgically focused, while still benefitting from complex pathology seen in subspecialty clinics.
-The residents spend an average of two days in the OR and cases include complex cataracts, glaucoma surgery, and Oculoplastics.
+The residents spend an average of two days in the OR and cases include complex cataracts, glaucoma surgery, and oculoplastics.
 A total of four months is spent on this rotation in the third year.